Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.7.5 =
+* Changed the og:image size from thumbnail to full so facebook can love it better

 = 1.7.4 =
 * Filter the comic-display-area to be on the home landing page and single pages only.
 * do not display the comic blog on alternate set posts pages